 It is important to note that over a third of RJD voters still reside in the lower OBC category.
 On the other hand, the Samata Party seems to have benefited from its alliance with the BharatiyaJanata Party.
 Apart from lower OBCs (who make up 1/3 of Samata votes), the voters and supporters of the Samata Party are a mix of upper castes and Rajputs.
 Together, they account for 30% of the party's votes.
 As a result, it is clear that both top and lower castes are represented in the Samata Party.
 It's interesting to note that the Samata Party receives support from roughly 40% of upper-caste voters and 65% of Rajput voters.
-This demonstrated that, unlike Lalu's RJD, the Samata Party is not seen by the upper castes as an OBC party, in line with the political description.
-Compared to their urban counterparts, rural voters are more likely to support the Samata Party.
+This demonstrated that, unlike Lalu's RJD, the Samata Party is not seen by the upper castes are more likely to support the Samata Party.
+It's interesting to note that the Samata Party.
 It's interesting to note that the Samata Party is somewhat more popular and widespread among male voters than the RJD.